nikitavoloboev/data/productivity/flow/Rules.md

 	- share it in the wiki (or hopefully soon in crafting ideas)

 ## Capitalising things
-- Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / ..)
+- Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..)

 ## Don't capitalise
 - Sub dash points